IanRSchultz/HomeSocLab/FileIntegrityManagement.md

 ![Screenshot of the windows ossec.conf file showing that the PersonalData folder has been added as a realtime directory.](/images/part2/windowsossec.png)

 After adding the files to the ossec file and restarting the wazuh agent on the machine, I then tested the FIM by modifying and deleting the text file it was monitoring.
-In the wazah server, the FIM tool was able to capture both events and displays information about them, such as what event occured, when it occured, and which files it effected.
+In the wazah server, the FIM tool was able to capture both events and displays information about them, such as what event occurred, when it occurred, and which files it effected.

 ![Screenshow of Wazuh FIM showing the modification and deletion events of the managed files on the windows machine.](/images/part2/windowsFIM.png)